+2-digit product following equation (4).
+Table 4, column 1, shows the average welfare effects for each broad product group.
 Welfare effects vary largely by product.
-The biggest effects are observed for groups with high market share ratios: Animal Products (57 percent) and Footwear (26 percent).
-Other groups with large welfare losses are Leather and Fur Products (24 percent) and Transportation Equipment (17 percent), all of which have a relative low elasticity of substitution.
-On the other end of the spectrum we have four groups with average welfare losses between 0.9 and 2.2 percent: Vegetable Products, Food Manufactures, Plastics and Rubbers, Stone and Glass Products.
+The biggest effects are observed for groups with high market share ratios: Animal products (57 percent) and Footwear (26 percent).10 Other groups with large welfare losses are Leather and fur products (24 percent) and Transportation equipment (17 percent), all of which have a relative low elasticity of substitution.
+On the other end of the spectrum we have four groups with average welfare losses between 0.9 and 2.2 percent: Vegetable products, Food manufactures, Plastics and rubbers, Stone and glass products.
 For the remaining six product groups, average welfare losses range between 4.3 and 8 percent.

 The total loss in welfare derived from imported products is obtained by weighting the welfare change in each product by the product participation in total imports, as per equation (11).
 The resulting welfare loss is 7.1 percent.
 We can also compute the loss in welfare derived from total consumption (including imports and domestic consumption), which is 0.9 percent.
-Notice that this welfare loss does not consider the net exit of domestic varieties from the market and thus underestimates the total welfare loss.
-Exit of domestic varieties increases welfare losses, while entry of domestic varieties decreases welfare losses because the new domestic varieties could be good substitutes for imports.
-Our results should be interpreted as the total welfare loss in consumption due to the change in imported varieties only, keeping domestic varieties fixed.
-As a consumption of the change in imported varieties only, keeping domestic varieties fixed.
+Notice that this welfare loss does not consider the exit of domestic varieties from the market and thus underestimates total welfare loss.
+It is the total welfare loss in consumption due to the change in imported varieties only.